ManimCommunity/manim/docs/source/contributing/testing.rst

 parameters.
 Here, we pass in all the scenes as arguments.

 .. warning::
   If you run pytest now, you will get a ``FileNotFound`` error.
-It's because you haven't created control data for your test.
+This is because you have not created control data for your test.

 Next, we'll want to create control data for ``CircleTest``.
-In ``tests/template_generate_graphical_units_data.py``, there exist the function, ``set_test_scene``, for this purpose.
+In ``tests/template_generate_graphical_units_data.py``, there exists the function, ``set_test_scene``, for this purpose.

-It will looks like this :
+It will look something like this :

 .. code:: python